MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/set-up-hgs-for-always-encrypted-in-sql-server.md

 3. [!INCLUDE [Determine a DNN](../../includes/guarded-fabric-initialize-hgs-default-step-one.md)]

-   For SQL Server with secure enclaves, both host machines that run SQL server and machines that run database client applications need to contact HGS, though only the host machines require attestation.
+   For Always Encrypted with secure enclaves, the host machines that run SQL Server and machines that run database client applications both need to contact HGS, though only the host machines require attestation.

 4. After the machine reboots again, log in as a Domain Admin and configure the attestation service.
    You will need to choose TPM or host key attestation and run the corresponding command.